 Christian women leaders call for united action to promote and value the contribution of women and girls to the Church

-Sixty women leaders from 18 nations gathered in Amsterdam this month to celebrate the gifting, service and leadership of women in the Church across the globe.
-They mourned the injustices women suffer and called on Christians to take steps to honour women’s leadership in family, church and community.
+Sixty women leaders from 18 nations gathered in Amsterdam June 2019 to celebrate the gifting, service and leadership of women in the Church across the globe.
+They mourned the injustices women suffer and called on Christians to take steps to honor women’s leadership in family, church and community.

 Elke Werner, a leader of the Lausanne Movement for over 25 years was positive about the impact of the historic consultation, “We know this was a prophetic time.
 It is so important to recognise the contribution of so many women in the different nations for the kingdom of God.
 These women are heroes.
-But we also need to stand up for women and girls who cannot fulfil their Godgiven potential because of barriers in their church culture.”
+But we also need to stand up for women and girls who cannot fulfill their God given potential because of barriers in their church culture.”

 Amanda Jackson, Director of the WEA Women’s Commission said, “If the Church says that women are only fit for certain roles, this can be very damaging.
 We want to acknowledge the pain when women’s voices are silenced, single women are ignored, or when the Church tolerates abuse.
 But we also want to be positive about what we can achieve when we work together using our gifts.”